As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Nakagyo: The best area to stay in central Kyoto to get close to the best restaurants & some of the most top-notch attractions in Japan.

-- Higashiyama: An excellent place to stay for culture-seekers looking to experience the air of old Japan first-hand and have a little more to spend.
+- Higashiyama: An excellent place to stay in Kyoto for culture-seekers looking to experience the air of old Japan first-hand and have a little more to spend.
 With all of the sightseeing options nearby, Higashiyama is also a great area when travelling as a family.

 - Gion District: A traditional area in the heart of downtown Kyoto that’s one of the most famous places to explore in Japan.
 Like Higashiyama, the Gion area is a fantastic choice for where to stay in Kyoto for mid-range/luxury travellers who are seeking out the classic Kyoto accommodations experience.
 It’s also perhaps the most popular district during cherry blossom season.